The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Abstract

-\abstract { Red Supergiants (RSGs) are cool, evolved massive stars in their final evolutionary stage before exploding as a supernova.
-However, the evolution and fate of the most luminous RSGs is uncertain.
-Observational evidence for luminous warm, post-RSG objects and the lack of luminous RSGs as supernova progenitors suggest a blueward evolution.
-In this work, we analyze WOH~G64, considered since the 1980s as the most extreme RSG in the Large Magellanic Cloud in terms of its size, luminosity, and mass-loss rate.
-Time-series photometry over the last 30 years reveals a sudden, yet smooth change from semi-regular to irregular variability in 2014.
-Multi-epoch optical spectroscopy confirms the transition, as WOH~G64 now exhibits properties of a B[e] star in the optical, and warm-star features in the near-infrared.
-We discovered that WOH~G64 is a rare, massive symbiotic system formed by a RSG, which transitioned to a Yellow Hypergiant, and a B-star companion.
-The dramatic transition can be explained by: a) binary interactions partially stripping the envelope, b) the return of WOH~G64 to a quiescent state after an outstanding eruption exceeding 30 years, and c) the expulsion of its outer layers due to a pre-SN superwind phase, indicating its imminent explosion.
-WOH~G64 offers a unique opportunity to witness stellar evolution in real time, providing crucial clues for the final phases of massive stars and their resulting supernovae.}
+{Red Supergiants (RSGs) are cool, evolved massive stars in their final evolutionary stage before exploding as a supernova.
+However, the evolution and fate of the most luminous RSGs remain uncertain.
+Observational evidence for luminous warm, post-RSG objects and the apparent lack of luminous RSGs as supernova progenitors suggest a blueward evolution.
+Since the 1980s, WOH~G64 has been considered the most extreme RSG in the Large Magellanic Cloud, given its large obscuration, outstanding size, luminosity, and mass-loss rate.
+Here we report a sudden, yet smooth change in its apparent nature.
+Time-series photometry and subsequent spectroscopy revealed the most extreme transition ever seen in the optical spectral features of a RSG.
+We discovered that WOH~G64 is a rare, massive symbiotic binary system where the RSG transitioned to a Yellow Hypergiant.
+The dramatic transition can be explained either by the partial ejection of the pseudo-atmosphere during a common-envelope phase, or the return to a quiescent state after an outstanding eruption exceeding 30 years.
+WOH~G64 offers a unique opportunity to witness stellar evolution in real-time and assess the role of binarity on the final phases of massive stars and their resulting supernovae.}